 After the town of Kinneret the Israel Trail crosses the intersection of Rt.
 90 and Rt.
 767, and veers slightly to the west off the road.
 We had thought from studying the map that this part of the hike would be tedious, near large roads, and built up areas, but the trail entered an area called Rachel’s Park, and we found ourselves on the best part of the trail for the day.

-Large date trees, planted in the 1933 as part of a project to bring back the date palm to Israel, were spread out around a number of large ponds and the trail meandered through them.
-We could have been in a different universe - the songs of Rachel could almost be heard whispering on the wind.
+Large date trees, planted in the 1933 as part of a project to bring back the date palm to

 There were numerous water spigots along the way to fill our bottles.
 We ended up at a small museum at the site of the first pumping station that was used to irrigate the initial crops planted by the Zionist pioneers in the early 1900s.
 Don was fascinated by the Roman era stone pipe section that was placed outside the building.
 There was a water fountain here where we topped off our water supply so we left the with all our bottles filled with water knowing that the next day there would be water waiting for us about 10 kilometers away where we had stored our cash the week before.

 We left the park, went across a small side road and found ourselves at the Yardenite Baptismal facility.
 I would have walked right by, but Don wanted me to see it.
 I walked in expecting a kitschy touristy place, but found something different.
-This is where the Jordan river leaves the lake.
-The facility itself was in good taste, but the really lovely part was the river itself, bordered by huge eucalyptus trees it radiated a sense of tranquility.
+This is where the

-It was way to hot for a sleeping bag, we slept directly on the pads with the sleeping bag as a cover so that we didnt feel totally exposed.
+It was way to hot for a sleeping bag, we slept directly on the pads with the sleeping bag as a cover so that we didn’t feel totally exposed.
 Don wondered if somebody could please turn off the light as the moon was so bright he could read by it.
 He promptly fell asleep and I had my customary night in the field, dozing, turning, watching the indescribable beauty of my friend and comfort the big dipper, the glorious full moon, the stars and planets, wishing the whole time that I could miss it all and simply sleep like Don or Taffy who both seemed as comfortable as if they were at home in bed.

 Day 2: Tuesday August 5th 2009